-These refer to those through the age of 17.
+These mean those through the age of 17.
 YOUTH is applicable to boys and girls 13 through 17.
-Young man or man and young woman or woman is applicable from the age of 18 onwards.
+Young man or man, and young woman or woman is applicable from the age of 18 on.

 BUILDUP is one word.

 BRING and TAKE